 Linden has played a key role in coordinating two networks of the European Society for Research on the Education of Adults (ESREA).
 He is a Steward of the International Transformative Learning Conference and a Fellow of the Royal Society for the encouragement of Arts, Manufacture and Commerce.
 He is a Member of the International Scientific Advisory Boad, Institut Sunkhronos, Geneva.

-As well as being a Visiting Professor at Paris Nanterre, Milano Bicocca, and Michegan State, Linden has worked in the University of Llubljana, Slovenia and Roskilde University Centre, the National Pedagogic University of Denmark, the National University of Ireland, Maynooth, the University of Southern Denmark; University of Vaxjo, Sweden, and the University of Seville; the University of Southern Silesia and at the University of Wroclaw, Poland.
+As well as being a Visiting Professor at Paris Nanterre, Milano Bicocca, and Michegan State, Linden has worked for the University of Llubljana, Slovenia and Roskilde University Centre, the National Pedagogic University of Denmark, the National University of Ireland, Maynooth, the University of Southern Denmark; University of Vaxjo, Sweden, and the University of Seville; the University of Southern Silesia and at the University of Wroclaw, Poland.

 He is a registered psychoanalytic psychotherapist with the United Kingdom Council for Psychotherapy (UKCP).